wandewan123/filter-method/README.md

 # FILTER METHOD 1D

-A fast Fortran-based iterative eigenvalue solver for one-dimensional Schrödinger equations using the filtering method.

 This project provides a lightweight scientific-computing framework for solving quantum eigenvalue problems with a hybrid Fortran–Python architecture.
 The numerical core is written in modern Fortran for performance, while Python provides a simple and flexible interface for experimentation and visualization.

 ---